Samford University Bishop Guild Invitational

 Somethings to keep in mind

 1: I expect you to be courteous to your opponents in and out of round.
-Any form of rudeness or unsportsmanlike behavior will not be tolerated.
-You can be assertive in round without being rude.
+Assertive and confident arguments do not necessitate unprovoked in round aggression I will not hesitate to deduct speaker points for this.

 2: Make sure to stay organized.
 Make arguments in order and make it clear what you are answering.
 The more organized your line by line is the more likely I will be able to follow the arguments you are making and give you points.
 Please do not go so fast that it hurts your coherency.
 If I do not understand something you are saying you will not receive points for it.